 The below documentation outlines some advanced usage of notifications.

 Foreground notifications (also known as "heads up") are those which display for a brief period of time above existing applications, and should be used for important events.

-Android & iOS have different behaviours when handling notifications whilst applications are in the foreground so keep this in mind whilst developing.
+Android & iOS have different behaviors when handling notifications whilst applications are in the foreground so keep this in mind whilst developing.